Old Fashioned Peanut Butter Bars (No Bake)

 Why This Recipe

-Only five ingredients.
-You don't need a long list of ingredients to pull off a delicious dessert treat.
-This no-bake peanut butter bars recipe is simple and only requires five ingredients.
+Easy Recipe.
+You don’t need a long list of ingredients to pull off a delicious dessert treat.
+This no bake dessert recipe is made with just a few simple ingredients.

 Fast to make.
-You'll only need a few minutes of time microwaving, mixing and stirring ingredients to make this recipe.
-You can have it finished and chilling in the refrigerator before your guests arrive even if you start ten minutes before they pull in the driveaway.
+You’ll only need a few minutes of time microwaving, mixing and stirring ingredients to make this peanut butter chocolate bars recipe.
+It’s the easiest dessert.
+You can have it finished and chilling in the refrigerator before your guests arrive even if you start ten minutes before they pull in the driveway.

 Ingredients for No-Bake Peanut Butter Bars

 Graham Crackers.
 Do not buy the ones with extra cinnamon.
-Just plain.
+Use plain graham crackers.

 Peanut Butter.
 You can use your favorite brand of peanut butter for this recipe.
-I do not recommend crunchy peanut butter.
+I do not recommend crunchy peanut butter, use smooth peanut butter.

 Butter.
 A dairy-free substitute can also be used.

 Powdered Sugar.
-You cannot substitute regular sugar as it will make your no-bake peanut butter bars grainy.
-However, if that is all you have, you can throw it in your food processor and make your own powdered sugar right at home.
+You cannot substitute regular white sugar as it will make your no-bake peanut butter bars grainy.

 Chocolate Chips.
-I like semi-sweet chocolate chips for this recipe because it gives just a little balance to the sweetness, but you can use whichever you like.
+I like semi-sweet chocolate chips for this recipe because it gives just a little balance to the sweetness, but you can use milk chocolate chips for a sweeter snack.

 Parchment Paper.
 If you use this to line your pan you will find it much easier to remove the peanut butter bars.
 But it’s not a firm requirement.